nickmckenney/Building-a-JSON-API/asking_for_help.md

 # How to Ask Questions

 ## TLDR (Too Long; Didn't Read)
 The instructors won't be answering questions in-person this week.
+Instead, we'll be answering Github questions during business hours.
 Please ask for help by submitting an issue to the `pbj-project2` repository:

 https://github.com/ga-dc/pbj-project2/issues